pm67nz/hpc_training/_lessons/005-slurm.md

 #### run_print-args.sl

-This script demonstrates how to pass command line arguments from the SLURM job down to an R script.
+This script demonstrates how to pass command line arguments from the Slurm job down to an R script.
 Find the output in the slurm output file.

 ```
 sbatch -A <project_code> run_print-args.sl first second third